Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 “You and your clan think yourselves so high, so benevolent for letting that boy roam free, don’t you,” Mo Xuanyu said.
 “When a word from any of his elders would suffice to have him be locked up again.”

-There was, Jiang Wanyin’s voice replied.
+There used to be, Jiang Wanyin’s voice replied.

 “You think he belongs to—”